 Marketable Securities.
 The Company's marketable securities consist of debt securities that are classified as trading or available-for-sale and equity securities.
 Available-for-sale debt securities are reported at fair value as determined by quoted market prices, with unrealized gains and losses reported as a separate component of stockholders' deficit.
 Trading securities are reported at fair value with unrealized gains and losses included in earnings.
-Other comprehensive loss, net of tax, included an unrealized loss of \$17 million and \$5 million during the years ended December 31, 2022 and 2021, respectively, and an unrealized gain of \$4 million for the year ended December 31, 2020 related to these available-for-sale debt securities.
+Other comprehensive income (loss), net of tax, included an unrealized gain of \$6 million and unrealized losses of \$17 million and \$5 million during the years ended December 31, 2023, 2022 and 2021, respectively.

 Property and Equipment.
 Property and equipment are recorded at cost.
 Depreciation is recognized using the straight-line method over the estimated useful lives of the land and improvements (3 to 20 years), buildings and improvements (5 to 40 years) and equipment and fixtures (3 to 18 years).
-Costs capitalized as construction in progress were \$234 million and \$225 million at December 31, 2022 and 2021, respectively.
+Costs capitalized as construction in progress were \$343 million and \$234 million at December 31, 2023 and 2022, respectively.
 Expenditures for renovations and other significant improvements are capitalized; however, maintenance and repairs which do not improve or extend the useful lives of the respective assets are charged to operations as incurred.

-Interest capitalized related to construction in progress was \$9 million, \$13 million and \$15 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-Purchases of property and equipment and internal-use software accrued in accounts payable and not yet paid were \$87 million and \$105 million at December 31, 2022 and 2021, respectively.
+Interest capitalized related to construction in progress was \$13 million, \$9 million and \$13 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Purchases of property and equipment and internal-use software accrued in accounts payable and not yet paid were \$101 million and \$87 million at December 31, 2023 and 2022, respectively.

 The Company also leases certain facilities and equipment under finance leases (see Note 9).
 Such assets are amortized on a straight-line basis over the lesser of the term of the lease or the remaining useful lives of the applicable assets.
-During the year ended December 31, 2022, the Company had non-cash investing activity of \$38 million related to certain facility and equipment additions that were financed through finance leases and other debt.
+During the year ended December 31, 2023, the Company had non-cash investing activity of \$1 million related to certain facility and equipment additions that were financed through finance leases and other debt.

 Goodwill.
 Goodwill represents the excess of the fair value of the consideration conveyed in the acquisition over the fair value of net assets acquired.
 Goodwill arising from business combinations is not amortized.
 Goodwill is required to be evaluated for impairment at the same time every year and when an event occurs or circumstances change such that it is more likely than not that impairment may exist.
 The Company performs its annual testing of impairment for goodwill in the fourth quarter of each year.
-There was no goodwill impairment charge during the years ended December 31, 2022, 2021 and 2020 as a result of the Company's annual impairment evaluation.
+There was no goodwill impairment charge during the years ended December 31, 2023, 2022 and 2021 as a result of the Company's annual impairment evaluation.